ANCIR/granoproject.org/about/index.md

 ---
 layout: default
-title: About Grano
+title: Getting Started
-menu_title: Introduction
+menu_title: Getting Started
 ---

 This is a general intro page